reactjs/react.dev/beta/src/pages/learn/index.md

 React will call your component function again, but this time, `count` will be `1`.
 Then it will be `2`.
 And so on.

+If you render the same component multiple times, each will get its own state.
+Try clicking each button separately:

 <Sandpack>

 ```js